Salaries in Conroe, TX

 5. Halliburton

-Heart to Heart Hospice offers compassionate end-of-life care to patients and their families.
+Heart to Heart Hospice provides compassionate end-of-life care to patients and support to their families.

 D.R.
-Horton is one of the largest homebuilders in the country, dedicated to building quality homes.
+Horton is one of the largest homebuilders in the United States, offering a range of affordable housing options.

 How does the cost of living in Conroe, TX compare to the national average?